Nerwo/nerwo-contracts/README.md

 ## Overview

-The `NerwoEscrow` contract facilitates secure transactions between a client and a freelancer.
+The `NerwoEscrow` contract facilitates secure transactions between a client and a freelancerr.
 The contract holds funds on behalf of the client until the transaction is completed or a dispute arises.
 In case of disputes, an external arbitrator resolves the issue and determines the outcome.